Minnesota Just Made it Harder for Insureds to Claim ‘Bad Faith’

 7/12/22

-By: Matthew Jones In the matter entitled Fishbowl Solutions v.
+In the matter entitled Fishbowl Solutions v.
 Hanover Ins.
 Co., the United States District Court for Minnesota affirmed a Magistrate Judge’s Order denying an insured’s motion to amend the complaint to allege “bad faith.”
-The insured purchased a technology professional liability policy.
-When a third-party fraudster obtained access to emails of the…
+The insured …

 Georgia Supreme Court Overrules Precedent on Attorney’s Fees for Counterclaimants